manthanank/learn-angular/README.md

 ### AfterViewChecked

-It is called after the default change detector has completed checking a component's view for changes.
+It is called after Angular has checked the component's view and child views.
+It is called after ngAfterViewInit and every subsequent ngAfterContentChecked.

 ```ts
 import { AfterViewChecked, Component } from '@angular/core';